helgarykov/Databases-and-Information-Systems/Project/DISProject/README.md

 ### DIS-Project (report)
 Design choices, practical information (such as how to run) and such can be found the report.
 Please take a look.

+**Looking for the ER-Diagram?** It lies within the report.
+You're welcome.

 ### EasyTranslate directory
 Contains the server code.
 Required to run the code: `.NET 7.203`.
 Subsequent dependencies can be seen in the report.